AlanVark/AlanVark.github.io/README.md

 **Kerala Social Service Forum (KSSF)** Kottayam, India (Remote)

 **Project Data Analyst** July 2022 – October 2022
-- Collected, processed, and analyzed data from multiple sources for programs like "Rural Health Improvement" and "Women Empowerment," using Python and SQL, resulting in a 25% improvement in data accuracy and reporting efficiency.
+- Improved data accuracy and reporting efficiency by 25% through collecting, processing, and analyzing data from multiple sources for programs like "Rural Health Improvement" and "Women Empowerment" using Python and SQL.

-- Developed and maintained Tableau dashboards for initiatives such as "Education for All," providing real-time insights and reducing decision-making time by 30%.
+- Reduced decision-making time by 30% by developing and maintaining Tableau dashboards for initiatives such as "Education for All."

-- Conducted statistical analysis to identify trends in service data, contributing to a 20% increase in targeted resource allocation for the "Clean Water Access" project.
+- Increased targeted resource allocation by 20% by conducting statistical analysis to identify trends in service data for the "Clean Water Access" project.

-- Assisted in developing data-driven strategies by creating predictive models in Python, optimizing resource use, and increasing program efficiency by 15% for the "Child Nutrition Initiative."
+- Created and implemented business metrics to measure the effectiveness of various social service programs, leading to a 15% increase in program efficiency.

 - Prepared comprehensive reports and presentations using Excel and PowerPoint, effectively communicating key findings and recommendations, leading to a 10% increase in stakeholder engagement and program support.